On the arity gap of polynomial functions: Arity gap of polynomial functions over fields of characteristic

 However, according to Fact~\ref{fact derminor}, $(\partial_1 f)(\vect{u}) + (\partial_2 f)(\vect{u}) + (\partial_3 f)(\vect{u})$ is nothing else but the derivative of $f(x_1, x_1, x_1, x_4, \dots, x_n)$ with respect to $x_1$.
 This implies that $f(x_1, x_1, x_1, x_4, \dots, x_n)$ does not depend on $x_1$, i.e.,

 for any $a, b, x_4, \dots, x_n \in F$.

-Informally, equality~\eqref{eq triple} means that whenever the first three entries of an $n$-tuple are the same, then replacing these three entries with another element of $F$, the value of $f$ does not change.
+Informally, equality~\eqref{eq triple} expresses the fact that whenever the first three entries of an $n$-tuple are the same, then replacing these three entries with another element of $F$, the value of $f$ does not change.
 (By symmetry, this is certainly true for any three entries, not only the first three.)
 From the definition of being determined by $\oddsupp$ it follows immediately that we can also change any two identical entries:

 Let $\vect{x} = (x_1, \dots, x_n)$ be any vector in $F^n_{=}$.
 We may suppose without loss of generality that $x_1 = x_2$.
 With the help of \eqref{eq triple} and \eqref{eq double} we can replace the entries of $\vect{x}$ in triples and pairs, until all of them are the same: